agrisemantics/gacs-qip/documentation/thematic_classification_scope_notes.md

 #### Scope notes for classification scheme applied to GACS

+This document provides Scope Notes for each category of the classification scheme, with examples of concepts assigned to specific categories, for use by future maintainers of the GACS vocabulary.
+As this work evolves, the documentation can be updated to reflect current opinion and guidance.

 _Examples of concepts assigned to the category are in italics._

 __CA GENERAL__.
 Interdisciplinary and applicable to most branches of research.